DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 This **README** file contains information about best practices that you should follow when you develop a web application with DevExpress reporting controls.

-The repository also contains an example application that you can use to study the described techniques in action.
+The repository also contains an example application that demonstrates the described techniques.
 This application is split into three projects:

 - **ASP.NetCore.Reporting.MVC** - An ASP.Net Core MVC application.
 - **ASP.NetCore.Reporting.Angular** - An ASP.Net Core application with an Angular frontend.
-- **ASP.NetCore.Reporting.Common** - Implements services and business logic used by both MVC and Angular projects.
+- **ASP.NetCore.Reporting.Common** - Implements services and business logic used by both the MVC and Angular projects.

 You can use the example code in your web application and modify it to suit your use-case scenario.